screetsec/TheFatRat/README.md

 - Automatically creates AutoRun files for USB / CDROM exploitation

 ### But it's shit!
 And your implementation sucks!
 - Yes, you're probably correct.
-Feel free to "Not use it" and there is a pull button to "Make it better".
+Feel free to "not use it".
+And if you want to "make it better" create a pull request.

 # Installation